-Ed Langham is entering his fifth year as the University of Montevallo Strength and Conditioning Coach and McChesney Student Activity Center Manager.
+Ed Langham is entering his sixth year as the University of Montevallo Strength and Conditioning Coach and McChesney Student Activity Center Manager.

 Langham works with all 15 Montevallo athletic teams, plus the cheerleading squad, and more than 250 student-athletes.
 Langham has overseen the Falcons' strength and conditioning program as the Montevallo athletic programs have achieved their highest level of success as an NCAA member in recent history, culminating with the men's basketball team making its first appearance in the NCAA Division II National Championship game.